atikul-islam-sajib/Software/README.md

 In Google Colab pro my fav key-shortcuts is:

-1. Insert code cell using `ctrl + m + b`
+1. Insert code cell using `ctrl + m + b` easily.
+More or less I used 40+ cell to write the code and evaluating the model.
-2. Delete cell using `ctrl + m + d`
+2. Delete cell using `ctrl + m + d` - when the cell is not necessary.
 3. Mount  GOOGLE DRIVE TO Colab.
 Just click `Copy to Drive` to mount the drive.
+That helped me to access the drive where all my image dataset present.
-4. Active GPU & TPU just clicking `Runtime → Change runtime type → Hardware accelerator`
+4. Active GPU & TPU just clicking `Runtime → Change runtime type → Hardware accelerator`.
 5. Run BASH Commands, for example, if I want to clone git repository then run it on the cell `!git clone <REPOSITORY URL>`
 6. Use TENSORBOARD With Colab - It is useful for deep learning because it will give the proper information about loss and accuracy plot in each epoch. run `%load_ext tensorboard` in the cell.